Stichodactyla haddoni

 Stichodactyla haddoni, commonly known as Haddon's sea anemone, is a species of sea anemone belonging to the family Stichodactylidae.
-It is found in the Indo-Pacific area.
+It occurs in the Indo-Pacific region.

 Description

 S. haddoni is characterized by a folded oral disc that reaches 50-80 cm in diameter with a 1-2 cm tentacle-free oral area.
 The tentacles have a rounded tip and the end may be green, yellow, gray, or rarely, blue and pink.
-The column, external structure of an anemone visible when the animal is closed, has small, non-adhesive bumps (verrucae) which are usually the same color as the column and not visible.
+The column, visible when the animal is closed, has small, non-adhesive bumps (verrucae) which are usually the same color as the column and not visible.
 The tentacles are yellowish or tan.
 At the circumference it has alternating short and long tentacles.

 Distribution and habitat

-S. haddoni is found on sandy surfaces and is widespread throughout the tropical and subtropical waters of the Indo-Pacific area from Mauritius to Fiji and from the Ryukyu Islands of southern Japan to Australia.
+S. haddoni is found on sandy substrates and is widely distributed throughout the tropical and subtropical waters of the Indo-Pacific region, from Mauritius to Fiji and from the Ryukyu Islands of southern Japan to Australia.

 Biology

 S. haddoni feeds in two ways.
-The first is internal via photosynthesis of its symbiotic zooxanthellae, living in its tissues.
+The first is internal, through photosynthesis carried out by symbiotic zooxanthellae living within its tissues.
 And the second is through capturing its prey via its tentacles that allow it to immobilize its prey (small invertebrates, fry or juvenile fish), by using toxins such as SHTX.

 S. haddoni lives in association with six different species of clownfish: